 Government Agencies and Regulatory Authorities – You may need approvals for resuming occupancy or rebuilding after a disaster.
 You're not alone, so it's important to communicate regularly with state or municipal agencies to ensure your approvals are moving along.

 Funding Sources – File any insurance claims immediately.
-If you are a Chubb policyholder, you can rest assured that our team will respond as quickly as possible so you can get back to your business.
+If you are a Chubb client, you can rest assured that our team will get it submitted and settled as quickly as possible so you can get back to your business.
 Click here to begin the claims process.
-If you need additional funding, you may want to contact your financial institution to activate a secured line of credit or to access an emergency fund.
+If you need additional funding, you may also want to contact your financial institution to activate a secured line of credit or access an emergency fund.

 Sometimes damage to a building may not be apparent.
-It's crucial to ensure your facility is structurally stable and devoid of hazardous conditions before employees or customers return.
-These simple steps can help you re-open for business:
+It's crucial to ensure your facility is structurally stable and void of hazardous conditions before employees or customers return.
+Follow these simple steps before re-opening for business.

-If your facility is not yet ready to occupy, these steps may help facilitate any repairs or reconstruction:
+If your facility is not yet ready to occupy, follow these steps to help facilitate any repairs or reconstruction:

-Even though your building may pass all safety codes and your employees are physically able to return to work, disasters exact an emotional toll that may make it difficult for people to adjust.
+Even though your building may pass all safety codes and your employees are physically able to return to work, there's an emotional toll that a disaster can take that may make it difficult to adjust.
 Here are some tips to help your employees cope with post-disaster stress: